wat is user generated content

 1. Regularly survey your audience

-If you really want the low-down on what your client’s audience think, don’t go round the houses - head straight to the horse’s mouth.
+If you really want the low-down on what your social media target audience thinks, don’t go round the houses - head straight to the horse’s mouth.

-Ask your client’s social media followers or current customers for feedback, such as:
+Ask your social media followers or current customers for feedback, such as:

 • Why do you like this product?